google/gapid/gapis/README.md

 Commands like `glGenTextures` generate texture "names".
 The OpenGL ES specification does not state how these identifiers should be generated, so the "names" returned cannot be predicted at opcode generation time.
 To deal with this, we need to generate instructions to store replay- generated identifiers into a table that can be fetched for later commands that use that identifier.
 We call this process “*id-remapping*” and is explicitly handled on specific types.

-For example, consider the following captured atoms:
+For example, consider the following captured commands:

 ```
 glCreateShader(GL_VERTEX_SHADER) ⇒ 5